Insider Itinerary: Aquatic Adventures

 Pacific Paddling

-At the end of the day, explore the waters of False Creek and English Bay with Vancouver Water Adventures on an urban sunset kayak tour.
+At the end of the day, explore the waters of False Creek and English Bay—under your own steam this time—with Vancouver Water Adventures on an urban sunset kayak tour.
 Starting at Granville Island, this tour will take you around the False Creek waterfront.
 As you navigate the calm waters of the inlet, you’ll learn about the history and culture of the area, and of course stop for some photo opps!
 This is the perfect way to finish off your watery weekend in the city.

 Looking to hop aboard at The Burrard Hotel?
 We won’t leave you high and dry – check out our great rates!